Aboriginal artist Stan "Yarramunua" Dryden

-In its centre, a royal crown is visible, signifying the Australian city’s links to the British Monarchy.
-Other items featured are a fleece hanging from a red ring, a bull, a ship and a whale.
+The four other items are: a fleece hanging from a red ring, a bull, a ship and a whale.

 These cantons represent the main activities on which the economy of Melbourne was based in the mid-19th century: wool growing, cattle raising, shipping and whaling.

 The flag is special, and can be seen at Enterprize Park, atop Melbourne Town Hall, on the bonnet of the Lord Mayor's official car, atop the Enterprize's mast and a few other places.